 About Me

-I am an associate professor of anthropology and archaeologist in the School of Human Evolution and Social Change at Arizona State University and director of the ASU Center for Archaeology and Society.
-My research focuses on integrating archaeological data with methods and models from the broader social sciences to address questions revolving around the nature of human social networks over the long-term.
-This work involves the development of large-scale databases, fieldwork in the US Southwest, as well as the application of a variety of computational methods to archaeological data.
+I am Professor of Anthropology in the School of Human Evolution and Social Change at Arizona State University and Director of the ASU Center for Archaeology and Society.
+My research integrates archaeological data with theories and methods from the social sciences to investigate long-term patterns of human social networks, interaction, and social organization.
+This work combines large-scale data synthesis, field research in the U.S. Southwest, and computational approaches to archaeological analysis.

 Appointments and Affiliations